 - Supports public health emergency responses.

 - Meets Promoting Interoperability requirements.

-Who should attend the webinar:
+Who should view the webinar recording:

 - Infection Preventionists